-Spatial planners mostly work in complex, interdisciplinary contexts.
+Spatial planners usually work in complex, interdisciplinary contexts.
 The fields of work of spatial planning can be found, for example

 - in regional or municipal development planning in urban and rural areas,

 - in urban development, urban redevelopment and urban renewal,

 - in transport, infrastructure and environmental planning,

 - in location analysis and evaluation, in real estate management and project development,